 Organisational structure, how is the business managed?
-Dependent on the size and extent of the practice, it can be organized along a number of lines or a mix of these.
-It is down to the partners of each practice to decide the best way to organize the internal structure and this will guide other business issues such as management reporting and performance appraisal.
+Dependent on the size and extent of the practice, it can be organised along a number of lines.
+It is down to the partners of each practice to decide the best way to organise the internal structure and this will guide other business issues such as management reporting and performance appraisal.

-Management structure; this often follows the organization structure and addresses issues regarding seniority and management accountability
+- Management structure – this often follows the organisation structure and addresses issues regarding seniority and management accountability

-There are separate issues around deciding the structure of, for example, management boards.
-How the checks and balances are operated; accountability of the board to the partners; what level of executive power it is given; how members are elected; what its remit is.
+There are separate issues around deciding the structure of, for example, management boards – how the checks and balances are operated, accountability of the board to the partners, the level of executive power, how members are elected and their remit.